silicons/Citadel-Station-13-RP/code/game/README.md

 and then there's:

+* /content: basically, game factions, entities, groups, fluff, etc.
-* /content/enigmas: one-off systems meant to represent weird world mechanics, like hierophant/vortex magic (to be added later), cults, the clockwork cult, etc
+* /content/enigmas: one-off systems meant to represent weird world mechanics, like hierophant/vortex magic (to be added later), cults, the clockwork cult, etc. this doesn't necessarily mean 'small' (clockwork cult, as an example, is a massive system); it just means 'separate' and not really a backend game system.
 * /content/factions: code for specific factions, nanotrasen included

 content subfolders should have their icons and sounds mapped to `icons/content/...` and `sound/content/...` respectively.